textadventures/quest/docs/handling_light_and_dark.md

 A Torch that Fails
 ------------------

 No torch lasts forever; let us put a limit on this one.
 First create a new attribute for the torch, called "battery".
-If working offline, you can do that by going to the Attributes tab to create it, and Set it to be an integer, with a value of 5.
-If online, you have no Attributes tab, so go to the Script tab of the game object, and add this code:
+If working offline, you can do that by going to the Attributes tab to create it, and Set it to be an integer, with a value of 5 (we want a small number whilst we are playing around; for your game you will want it much higher).
+If using the web version, you have no Attributes tab, so go to the Script tab of the game object, and add this code:

 ```
   torch.battery = 5